bytesunite/li-git-essential-training/ch3-install-and-configure-git.md

 ## Install Git on macOS
 Git may already be installed on your mac.
 Open a terminal and type `git --version`.
 If it is not installed you can go to the [Git website](https://git-scm.com) to find instructions.
 There are a couple options and the more popular choice is using Homebrew with `brew install git`.
 However you must have Homebrew installed first.
 This is also how you update git if it is outdated.

+## Git GUI Clients
+Performing Git commands in the terminal is not for everyone so there are GUI interfaces to provide a more friendly graphical interface.
+Go to the [Git website](https://git-scm.com) and look for and click on *GUI Clients*.

+There are many options and each GUI Client provides information about which operating systems they support, and if they are free/paid.

+One option is Visual Studio code and the next lesson talks about using Git inside of VSCode.